 Leadership UGA is a selective program that provides students a unique opportunity to interact with leaders across the state of Georgia, while being able to learn about and support efforts to create positive change in the Athens community.

 Participants meet monthly starting in September and continuing through April.
-During the fall, program coordinators will work with you to secure an internship experience for the spring semester in Athens with either a local non-profit, local city government, or an on-campus office devoted to fostering social change.
+During the fall, program coordinators will work with you to secure an internship experience for the spring semester in Athens with either a local non-profit, local city government, or an on-campus office devoted to serving the community.

 Each student is expected to intern 150 hours during the spring semester.
 Students can pursue course credit, which may require interning more hours and meeting additional requirements set by majors/areas of study.
 Staff coordinating Leadership UGA will work with students, their academic departments, and internship sites to meet specific guidelines that a program requires in order to receive course credit.